-(f) Distributability of reserves
+(e) Distributability of reserves

-At 31 May 2009, no reserves were available for distribution to equity shareholders of the Company (2008: HK\$NiI).
+At 31 May 2010, no reserves were available for distribution to equity shareholders of the Company (2009: HK\$NiI).

-(g) Capital management
+(f) Capital management

-The Group's primarily objectives when managing capital are to safeguard the Group's ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders, by pricing products and services commensurately with the level of risk and by securing access to finance at a reasonable cost.
+The Group's primarily objectives when managing capital are to safeguard the Group's ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders and benefits for other stakeholders, by pricing products and services commensurately with the level of risk and by securing access to finance at a reasonable cost.